qdm12/My-Computing-course/06. Python and your first code/readme.md

     #    PS: Multiply with this syntax c = 2*5
     return total_sales
 ```
 - If you can't make it, you can have a look at the file `mycode1.py` online.

-2. The second task is to find percentages of each product as its total sale participation.
+### Find percentages of each product as its total sale participation
 - For example, if we sold 3 christmas trees @ $30 and have sold $150 overall, the Chritmas
   tree total sale participation is 100 * (3*$30)/$150 = 60%.
-  - We want this information for the same Sunday as before.
+- We want this information for the same Sunday as before
+- Write a function following this format:
 ```python
 def find_participation(product_name, transactions, prices):
     total_sales = find_total_sales(transactions, prices)